hlya23dd/Code_evaluation_Container/Readme.txt

  - model_ensemble_size for grid_search.py, number of models trained for each feature combination, I used the value of 100, the default value is 30 for a fast run

 Directory structure:
-./feature_generation/: temporary directory used for feature generation ./CSVs/: directory for .csv input files ./geberate_solutions/: codes for generating solution files ./features/: directory used to store features of train segments ./solutions/: place for solution files
+./feature_generation/: for feature generation
+./CSVs/: for .csv input files
+./features/: for features of train segments ./solutions/: for solution files